The United Nations Decade of Ocean Science for Sustainable Development

 - Proposing a framework of how the UK will interact with the IOC, which was later endorsed by the MSCC meaning the IWG could form the National Decade Committee

-The IWG Chair, Lowri Griffiths, will be presenting at the Royal Society UN Decade of Ocean Science workshop in October, to highlight the role of the IWG and to discuss the evidence needs for policy making.
+The IWG Chair, Lowri Griffiths, presented at the Royal Society UN Decade of Ocean Science workshop in October 2020, to highlight the role of the IWG and to discuss the evidence needs for policy making.